dsktschy/wp-admin-js-loader/README.md

-# WP Admin CSS Loader
+# WP Admin JS Loader
-WP Admin CSS Loader is a WordPress plugin.
+WP Admin JS Loader is a WordPress plugin.
-It loads the CSS files for admin pages.
+It loads the JS files for admin pages.
-Set urls of CSS files to "Settings" > "General" > "Admin CSS file urls".
+Set urls of JS files to "Settings" > "General" > "Admin JS file urls".